Sur-un-nuage/strapi-plugin-expo-notifications/README.md

 ## Latest addition

+As of v2.0.1, error reports are now fully relayed by the plugin.
+Each notification sent will get an array of errorsWhileSending and an array of errorsWhileReceiving in the receivers field (json).
+You will then be able to remove the dysfunctional expoPushTokens from the concerned users.
+Please don't forget to do it on a regular basis, as properly handling errors and removing non-functioning tokens is important for ensuring reliable delivery of notifications.

 As of v1.10.0, you now have the option to attach a Strapi entry as JSON data.
 The messages sent by the plugin will have the following structure: